nutrients-logo

 Dear Colleagues,

-Optimum nutrition in pregnancy is important for the health and wellbeing of the mother and the developing child.
-Nutrition at this time influences the physiological development and metabolism of the foetus and has the potential to determine the future health and disease risk of the offspring.
+Optimum nutrition during pregnancy and lactation is important for the health and wellbeing of the mother and the developing child.
+Nutrition during pregnancy influences the physiological development and metabolism of the foetus and has the potential to determine the future health and disease risk of the offspring.
 Nutritional status during pregnancy also influences the mother’s breast milk, her nutritional status in future pregnancies, and the impact on the burden of chronic disease worldwide.
-Determining optimal nutrition for different stages of pregnancy and measuring nutrient intake is challenging.
+Determining optimal nutrition for different stages of pregnancy and lactation and measuring nutrient intake are challenging.
 Across the world and within communities, different dietary patterns have been identified and linked to health outcomes.
 Dietary patterns, rather than individual food constituents and nutrients, may have a greater influence on health.
-This Special Issue seeks to bring together global research on dietary patterns and nutrient intakes during pregnancy to further our understanding of the influence of diet on maternal and foetal/infant outcomes.
+This Special Issue seeks to bring together global research on dietary patterns and nutrient intakes during pregnancy and lactation to further our understanding of the influence of diet on maternal and foetal/infant outcomes.

 Dr. Louise Brough